- Le Boreal (charter)

 As a requirement of participation on this expedition, all passengers must purchase emergency evacuation/repatriation insurance at a minimum coverage of US$50,000.
 ExpeditionTrips strongly recommends at least $100,000 Emergency Medical/Evacuation coverage for trips which includes coverage for cancellation, trip disruption, baggage and personal property.
 ExpeditionTrips can assist you with this.

 One night pre-cruise accommodation in Oslo, Norway; accommodation and meals on the ship; arrival transfer to the starting hotel regardless of day of arrival; transfer to the airport on the day of debarkation; fully guided sightseeing as noted in the itinerary including park and entrance fees; local bottled water during sightseeing; complimentary standard bar drinks, beer, house wine, soft drinks, coffee drinks, juices and bottled water (excluding premium wines and Champagnes) while on board; handling of two pieces of baggage per person for international flights (other conditions/restrictions may apply for internal routes); hotel taxes; cabin categories 6-8 include butler service; parka; and gratuities throughout.
+Subject to change without notice.

 International airfare; charter flight from Oslo to Longyearbyen; passport or visa expenses; laundry; meals, beverages or sightseeing not included in itinerary; premium wines, liquors and champagnes; communication charges and optional activities; all items of a personal nature; travel insurance; excess baggage charges; airport departure tax; fuel surcharge may apply.